-- (1) what information AEMO must take into account when deciding whether to exercise the RERT; - (2) the relevance of the RERT principles to the exercise of the RERT; - (3) the actions that AEMO may take to be satisfied that the reserves that are to be the subject of a reserve contract is not available to the market through any other arrangement; - (4) the process AEMO should undertake in contracting for reserves including the process for tendering for contracts for such reserves; - (5) the process AEMO should undertake in contracting for reserves in relation to long, medium and short-notice situations as described in the RERT guidelines to ensure reliability of supply and where practicable, maintain power system security; - (6) any specific or additional assumptions about key parameters that AEMO must take into account in assessing the cost effectiveness of exercising the RERT; - (7) matters relevant to AEMO managing a portfolio of reserve contracts; and - (8) additional forecasts that AEMO should take into account prior to exercising the RERT.
+- 1. what information AEMO must take into account when deciding whether to exercise the RERT; - 2. the relevance of the RERT principles to the exercise of the RERT; - 3. the actions that AEMO may take to be satisfied that the reserves that are to be the subject of a reserve contract is not available to the market through any other arrangement; - 4. the process AEMO should undertake in contracting for reserves including the process for tendering for contracts for such reserves; - 5. the process AEMO should undertake in contracting for reserves in relation to long, medium and short-notice situations as described in the RERT guidelines to ensure reliability of supply and where practicable, maintain power system security;

-1 Rule 3.20 of the Rules.
+2Clause 3.20.7(f) of the Rules.

-2 Clause 3.20.7(f) of the Rules.
+1Rule 3.20 of the Rules.

-3 Clause 3.20.8(a) of the Rules.
+3Clause 3.20.8(a) of the Rules.